Ankit8544/Evara/README.md

 ## **Project Overview**

-**Product Scraper and Sentiment Analysis Web App** is an innovative application that enables users to scrape product reviews from multiple e-commerce sites and analyze the sentiments of these reviews.
+**Evara** is an innovative application that enables users to scrape product reviews from multiple e-commerce sites and analyze the sentiments of these reviews.
 By leveraging advanced NLP algorithms, the app provides insights into customer satisfaction and product performance.
 This tool is beneficial for businesses aiming to improve their products and services based on real customer feedback.

 ---